alanshaw/david-www/README.md

 For basic configuration, add a `.davidrc` file in the local directory (it is git ignored) and you can you JSON to override any of the default values.

+Register a github personal oauth token and add it to the config:

 Example:
 ```json
 {